CVE-2026-5435: CWE-787 Out-of-bounds write in The GNU C Library glibc

 Technical Analysis

-The vulnerability CVE-2026-5435 involves an out-of-bounds write (CWE-787) in the GNU C Library's deprecated functions ns_printrrf, ns_printrr, and fp_nquery.
-These functions do not properly enforce the length of the buffer provided by the caller when printing TSIG records, which can cause writes beyond the allocated buffer boundaries.
-This affects glibc starting from version 2.2.
-No patch or official remediation information is currently available, and no CVSS score has been assigned.
+The vulnerability CVE-2026-5435 in glibc arises from improper bounds checking in deprecated functions ns_printrrf, ns_printrr, and fp_nquery.
+These functions fail to enforce the length of the buffer supplied by the caller when printing TSIG DNS records, which can cause an out-of-bounds write (CWE-787).
+This affects glibc versions starting from 2.2.
+The CVSS v3.1 base score is 7.3, indicating a high severity with network attack vector, low attack complexity, no privileges required, no user interaction, and impacts on confidentiality, integrity, and availability.
+No patch or official remediation guidance is currently available from the vendor.

 Potential Impact